jimmyskull/LUAunit/doc/index.rst

 **Stopping on first error or failure**

-If ``--failure`` or ``-f`` is passed as an option, LuaUnit will stop on the first failure or error and display the test results.
+If ``--failure`` or ``-f`` is passed as an option, LUAUnit will stop on the first failure or error and display the test results.

-If ``--error`` or ``-e`` is passed as an option, LuaUnit will stop on the first error (but continue on failures).
+If ``--error`` or ``-e`` is passed as an option, LUAUnit will stop on the first error (but continue on failures).

 **Randomize test order**

-If ``--shuffle`` or ``-s`` is passed as an option, LuaUnit will execute tests in random order.
+If ``--shuffle`` or ``-s`` is passed as an option, LUAUnit will execute tests in random order.
 The randomisation works on all test functions and methods.
 As a consequence test methods of a given class may be splitted into multiple location, generating several test class creation and destruction.

 **Repeat test**

-When using luajit, the just-in-time compiler will kick in only after a given function has been executed a sufficient number of times.
-To make sure that the JIT is not introducing any bug, LuaUnit provides a way to repeat a test may times, with ``--repeat`` or ``-r`` followed by a number.
+When using LUAjit, the just-in-time compiler will kick in only after a given function has been executed a sufficient number of times.
+To make sure that the JIT is not introducing any bug, LUAUnit provides a way to repeat a test may times, with ``--repeat`` or ``-r`` followed by a number.

 Flexible test selection
 -------------------------

-LuaUnit provides very flexible way to select which tests to execute.
+LUAUnit provides very flexible way to select which tests to execute.
 We will illustrate this with several examples.

 In the examples, we use a test suite composed of the following test funcions::